-Note: If you are approved for internship/micro-internship funding, you will be required to enroll in the EPIC 481 course, a similar internship course, or to complete the final self-reflection essay in the EPIC 481 course if you are not seeking academic credit.
+Note: If you are approved for internship/micro-internship funding, you will be required to enroll in either: the EPIC 481 course, a similar internship course in your major/minor department, or at least to complete the zero-credit assignments in the EPIC internship Moodle course (required of all funded interns).
 You will be able to determine how many credits you want to earn for the internship (0-2) and will complete all necessary assignments concurrent with your internship experience.
 If your internship occurs during an academic semester, the credit will be applied to that semester.
-If your internship occurs during a break the credit will be applied to the academic semester immediately following.
+If your internship occurs during a break, the credit will be applied to the academic semester immediately following.

 Secure Your Experience